Do you want to know how to remove nails from wood? Follow this post to know more about removing nails from wood.

-Removing buried nails from wood is one of the most painful tasks for sure, but also it depends on the nail size.
+Removing buried nails from wood is one of the most painful tasks, for sure, but it also depends on the nail size.

 However, for repairing, refurbishing, and repairing wooden furniture, floors, walls, and other surfaces, we have to do it carefully.
 Otherwise, you will not get a perfect finish.